hicodeswarsaw/laser-harp/README.md

 <b> Programming the Arduino </b>

-Next we’ll upload the Arduino sketch to the device.
+Next we’ll upload the Arduino sketch (laser.harp.ino) to the device.
 Connectyour Arduino to your computer using a USB  cable and make sure the right board and serial port are selected (see the appropriate “Getting Started” section for your operating system: http://arduino.cc/en/Guide/HomePage).

 Open the “LaserHarp.ino” file with your Arduino software and upload it to the board.
 Some LEDs should blink on the Arduino board, and after a few moments, you should see “Done Uploading” in the console area of the Arduino software.